tgxn/lemmy-explorer/.github/ISSUE_TEMPLATE/something-s-broken.md

 A clear and concise description of what you expected to happen.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the issue here.